Common mudpuppy: Reproduction

 Mudpuppies take six years to reach sexual maturity.
 Mating typically takes place in autumn, though eggs are not laid till much later.
 When males are ready to breed, their cloacae become swollen.
 Males deposit their spermatophores in the substratum of the environment.
 The female will then pick them up with her cloaca and store them in a small specialized gland, a spermatheca, until the eggs are fertilized.
 Females store the sperm until ovulation and internal fertilization take place, usually just prior to deposition in the spring.
 Before the eggs are deposited, male mudpuppies leave the nest.
 Once ready, the female deposits the eggs in a safe location, usually on the underside of a rock or log.
 They can lay from 20 to 200 eggs, usually an average of 60.
 The eggs are not pigmented and are about 5–6 mm in diameter.
 The female stays with her eggs during the incubation period (around 40 days).
 Hatchlings are about 2.5 cm long and grow to 3.6 cm before the yolk is completely consumed.

-Taxonomy

-The mudpuppy is a member of the genus Necturus, which is tentatively grouped with Proteus in the family Proteidae.
-A 1965 study done by Kezer et al. proposed that while these two genera were thought to exhibit parallel evolution, it is more likely that they both evolved from a common ancestor.
-Both have the same chromosome number, n=19, leading scholars to believe that they must be descendants of an organism with a haploid number of 19 chromosomes.
-However, this grouping is a tentative inference favored by some scholars and opposed by others, as more recent studies of mitochondrial DNA sequences indicate that they are like distant relatives with shared morphology.

-Drawing on allozymic data (information about enzymes that correspond to different alleles of a locus) and cytological data (information about the cells), Larson, Weisrock, and Kozak developed a phylogeny for the genus Necturus.
-Necturus maculosus, the common mudpuppy, is in a group with N. alabamensis and N. beyeri.
-Their group is sister to N. punctatus, and N. lewisi is the sister lineage of both these groups.
-They do note that the allozymic data slightly favors a sister grouping of N. alabamensis and N. beyeri relative to N. maculosus, while the cytological data groups N. beyeri and N. maculosus relative to N. alabamensis; because of this discrepancy, they approximate a three-way split.
-Also, they draw on an immunological data study (information about the immune bodies and system) by Maxson et al. (1988) to note that all living species of Necturus are estimated to share a common ancestor in the Pliocene.